 - Pure sulfur has no smell, but many of its compounds stink!
 For example sulfur compounds called mercaptans give skunks their awful smell.
 Rotten eggs (and most stink bombs) get their distinctive aroma courtesy of hydrogen sulfide, H2S.

-- Cave bacteria, which digest hydrogen sulfide, produce snottites (think of slimy stalactites) in caves.
+- Certain cave bacteria digest hydrogen sulfide and produce snottites (think of slimy stalactites) in caves.
 These snottites drip sulfuric acid with a pH as low as zero – that’s enough to burn holes in your clothes if you stand underneath them.
 Snottite bacteria thrive in areas where there are sulfur deposits or sulfur-containing minerals or hydrocarbons.
 The sulfuric acid they excrete carves out new cave systems underground by dissolving rocks.

 - There’s a much higher proportion of sulfur in the earth’s core than in its crust – approximately 100 times more.